nkarim1/RecipeReviewAnalysis_nk/README.md

 ## Data Missingness
 Analyzing the data set, I concluded that it is very likely that there is NMAR for the review column.
 This is due to the fact that not everyone will leave a review; in fact, usually users with more extreme experiences will leave a review.

+I first looked at the missingness of `review` and whether it depends on `rating`.
+Null Hypothesis: The missingness of reviews does not depend on ratings.
+Alternate Hypothesis: The missingness of reviews does depend on ratings.
+<iframe
+  src="assets/55.html"
+  width="400"
+  height="400"
+  frameborder="0"
+></iframe>
+Our p-value is 0.001, which is less than 0.05, so we can reject the null hypothesis and assume that the missingness of review does depend on rating.

+I then looked at the missingness of `review` and whether it depends on `recipe_id`.
+Null Hypothesis: The missingness of reviews does not depend on recipe id.
+Alternate Hypothesis: The missingness of reviews does depend on recipe id.
+<iframe
+  src="assets/66.html"
+  width="400"
+  height="400"
+  frameborder="0"
+></iframe>
+Our p-value is 0.175, which is grater than than 0.05, so we fail to reject the null hypothesis and assume that the missingness of review does not depend on its id.

 ## Hypothesis Testing
 A permutation test was used to determine whether there was a relationship between cooking time and the average rating.